Programme

 We appreciate that change is a constant, so why is change still a challenge?

 Disturbing statistics – remind us that the average success rate has remained persistently low.
-Less than one-third of respondents—all of whom had been part of a transformation in the past five years—say their companies’ transformations have been successful at both improving organizational performance and sustaining those improvements over time (McKinsey Global Survey 2021).
+Less than one-third of respondents - all of whom had been part of a transformation in the past five years - say their companies’ transformations have been successful at both improving organisational performance and sustaining those improvements over time (McKinsey Global Survey 2021).
 The brutal fact is that about 70% of all change initiatives fail (Harvard Business Review 2000 ‘Cracking the Code of Change’).

 At Ashorne Advantage we understand change.
 We have identified 5 component elements which leaders need to get right.
 Elements in which leaders can take practical action to make change stick - REACH